PDRA-01 Explained

 Weight range Any UAS with a MTOM < 25 kg

-Where you can fly Within 150 m of residential, commercial, industrial & recreational areas
+Where you can fly Anywhere in the UK, including within 150 m of residential, commercial, industrial & recreational areas (not in restricted airspace without permission)

 Vertical limits 120 m (400 ft) AGL; may climb 15 m above structures > 105 m if ≤ 50 m horizontally and the structure’s custodian requests it